 - ILO 1.
-Evaluate the conceptual, contextual and policy-relevant backdrop to the field of defence and security marketing, including legal and political considerations, offset requirements and strategic trade and export controls - ILO 2.
-Examine defence and security marketing data, analyse and interpret country risks and trends, and critically evaluate real and potential business opportunities and threats, linked to appropriate offset strategies, to shape successful marketing campaigns - Apply the skills necessary to undertake successful identification of defence and security market prospects, produce an appropriate marketing plan and pursue the deal through effective negotiation to achieve acceptable contractual outcomes - Analyse the institutional constraints to defence and security trade from both national government legislation and supra-national organisations, such as the EU, UN, Wassenaar Arrangement and the Missile Technology Control Regime (MTCR). - ILO 5.
+Evaluate the conceptual, contextual and policy-relevant backdrop to the field of defence and security marketing, including legal and political considerations, export finance, due diligence and offset requirements and strategic trade and export controls - ILO 2.
+Examine defence and security marketing data, analyse and interpret country risks and trends, and critically evaluate real and potential business opportunities and threats, linked to appropriate offset strategies, to shape successful marketing campaigns - ILO 3.
+Apply the skills necessary to undertake successful identification of defence and security market prospects, produce an appropriate marketing plan and pursue the deal through effective negotiation to achieve acceptable contractual outcomes - ILO 4.
+Analyse the institutional constraints to defence and security trade from both national government legislation and supra-national organisations, such as the EU, UN, Wassenaar Arrangement and the Missile Technology Control Regime (MTCR). - ILO 5.
 Apply the research and methodological skills acquired to source and analyse the evidence to prove or refute arguments on which policy positions and corporate decision-making are based